davidroman0O/frango/examples/render/README.md

 # PHP Template Rendering Example

-This example demonstrates how to use Go-PHP's `HandleRender` function to inject dynamic data from Go into PHP templates.
+This example demonstrates how to use Frango's `HandleRender` function to inject dynamic data from Go into PHP templates.

 ## Features